artilleryio/artillery-operator/README.md

 - Load tests run existing
   [Artillery test scripts](https://www.artillery.io/docs/guides/guides/test-script-reference).

-You can interact with created and running load tests via kubectl.
+You can interact with created and running load tests via `kubectl`.
 And, monitor them with K8s UI tools too.

 __SREs__, use the Operator to set up a self-service load testing framework on any K8s cluster.